 3.1 Definitions

 For the purposes of the present document, the terms and definitions given in 3GPP TR 21.905 [1] and the following apply.
-A term defined in the present document takes precedence over the definition of the same term, if any, in 3GPP TR 21.905 [1].network slice: a logical network that provides specific network capabilities and network characteristics, supporting various service properties for network slice customers.
+A term defined in the present document takes precedence over the definition of the same term, if any, in 3GPP TR 21.905 [1].

+Managed function: an entity of 3GPP system (e.g., network functionunder the management of the 3GPP management system.

+network slice: a logical network that provides specific network capabilities and network characteristics, supporting various service properties for network slice customers.

 NOTE 1: NetworkSlice Information Object Class (IOC) (refer to TS 28.541 [6]) is used to model network slice.